apache/flink-statefun-playground/java/greeter/README.md

 - Functions service that runs your functions and expose them through an HTTP endpoint.
 - StateFun runtime processes (a manager plus workers) that will handle ingress, egress, and inter-function messages as well as function state storage in a consistent and fault-tolerant manner.
-- Apache Kafka broker for the application ingress and egress.
-StateFun currently natively supports AWS Kinesis as well, and you can also extend to connect with other systems.

 To motivate this example, we'll implement a simple user greeter application, which has two functions - a `UserFn` that expects `UserLogin` JSON events from an ingress and keeps in state storage information about users, and a `GreetingsFn`